 Once upon a late night in Gettysburg, Pennsylvania, two college administrators were throwing in the towel.
-It was a long day at Old Dorm – one of the few original buildings on the campus of Gettysburg College.
-It was a busy place on the fourth floor.
-There was paperwork to file.
-Admissions to check.
-Records to store.
-It was a lot of work, and it was easier after the students were gone for the day.
-So, these two dedicated ladies clocked some serious overtime in exchange for the peace and quiet.
-However, it was long since quitting time.
-Now they headed for the elevator.
+It had been a long day at Old Dorm – one of the few original buildings on the campus of Gettysburg College.
+The fourth floor was a busy place, with paperwork to file, admissions to check, and records to store.
+It was a lot of work, and the women found it easier after the students left for the day.
+So, they clocked some serious overtime in exchange for the peace and quiet.
+However, quitting time had long-since arrived, and they headed for the elevator.

 Let’s set the mood before their bizarre tail unfolds.
 The corridors were probably dark.
-The few lights that were on flickered with a quiet hum.
-The women, chatting and happy to be headed home, stepped into the elevator.
+The few lights left on flickered with a quiet hum.
+The women, chatting and happy to be going home, stepped into the elevator.
 One pressed the button for the first floor.
 With a jolt, the box began its slow, creaking descent.

 Things turned fishy when the elevator sailed right past the first floor.
 The two women exchanged confused glances.
 One punched the first-floor button again, to try and force the elevator’s mechanical hand.
-The machine clunked to a stop on the very bottom floor – the basement.
-It was a dank room used for storage.
-It was filled with old file cabinets and moldy cardboard boxes.
+The machine clunked to a stop on the very bottom floor – the basement, which was a dank room used for storage of old file cabinets and moldy cardboard boxes.
 Stacks of dusty paperwork.
-Maybe some leftover odds and ends from when the building was a dormitory.
+Maybe some leftover odds and ends from when the building served as a dormitory.

-The ladies weren’t sure what the hell was wrong with the elevator.
-They also weren’t prepared for the nightmare that happened next.
+The ladies weren’t sure what the hell was wrong with the elevator, and they also weren’t prepared for the nightmare that happened next.